Technologic: Music video

+Other media

 The song was featured in an iPod advertisement shown in the summer of 2005.
 It was also featured in an ad for the Motorola E398 mobile-phone, aired in early 2005 in Brazil.
 Additionally, the song was featured in an episode of The O.C..
 In 2009, it was used in a Lincoln MKS commercial, and in a series of TV advertisements for the Alfa Romeo MiTo.
 It is a playable track on the iOS games Tap Tap Revenge and Tap Tap Dance, and was sampled for the video game DJ Hero.
 In an episode of the TV show America's Best Dance Crew, crew Kaba Modern performed to a master mix of this song on 7 February 2008.
 "Technologic" was also featured in the game Dance Central 2.

-In June 2013, after game one of the 2013 Stanley Cup Finals, this song was used as the beat for a compilation of passing and shooting calls from announcer Mike Emrick.
+A portion of the vocals were also altered for the Hannah Wants single "Rhymes", which reached number 13 on the UK Singles Chart in 2015.
+A portion of the vocals were sampled in Dua Lipa's performance of her song, "Hallucinate", during her Studio 2054 livestream concert on 27 November 2020. and later on her Future Nostalgia Tour performance of the same song.